Il buco is a rich, poetic film that seeks to articulate man’s existence both within and in tension with nature.

 Frammartino’s familiarly patient and slow-paced rhythm works in tandem with this exceptional perception of time and space.
 Through the lens of his legendary DP, Renato Berta, Il buco depicts the transient and apocalyptic mood of the Calabrian plains with a series of fixed, long shots — for instance, in the tender and barely perceptible movement of floating clouds in the sky, as their shadows hover sedately over the fields.
 On the land’s surface, everything remains in a state of tranquility and exuberance (just like the old shepherd that, later, peacefully takes his last breath on his deathbed) while on the other hand, during the long sequences where the speleologists struggle to penetrate and explore the strange, abysmal hole, the subterranean world evinces much greater tension, encapsulating a claustrophobic and purgatorial condition that shares some conceptual resemblance with the documentarian output of Werner Herzog.

-In this sense, Frammartino’s dialogue- and music-free film, wherein each minor diegetic sound (like the sounds of the cowbells or the dripping waters, or the long pauses of silence) forms a unique ambient soundscape, is all about man’s existence both within and against surrounding nature, whether in the shepherd’s circadian congruence with it or through the ambitious, new-coming youth and their restless, more-or-less futile aims of knowledge and conquest.
-Put simply, one can see Il buco as a film that slowly manifests itself, in a very rich, poetic, and concise fashion, before the eyes and ears of its viewers, one that taps gradually into our deeper sensorial and intellectual levels with each thoughtful step it takes.
+In this sense, Frammartino’s dialogue- and music-free film, wherein each minor diegetic sound (like those of cowbells or dripping waters) or lack thereof (long pauses of silence) forms a unique ambient soundscape, is all about man’s existence both within and in tension with surrounding nature, whether in the shepherd’s circadian congruence with it or through the ambitious youth and their restless, more-or-less futile aims toward knowledge and conquest.
+Put simply, one can see Il buco as a film that slowly manifests itself, in a very rich, poetic, and concise fashion, before the eyes and ears of its viewers, one that gradually taps into our deeper sensorial and intellectual levels with each thoughtful step it takes.